-There will be pain and swelling on the top and outside of the foot.
-Inverting the foot, or turning it so the soles face inwards, may cause pain.
+There will be pain and swelling on the top and outside of your foot.
+Inverting the foot (or turning it so the soles face inwards), may cause pain.
 An MRI scan may be done to confirm the diagnosis and an X-ray can be done to rule out a fracture.

-A doctor may prescribe NSAID’s (such as ibuprofen) to reduce pain and inflammation and orthotic inserts may be fitted long term to correct any biomechanical problems of the feet.
+A doctor may prescribe NSAID’s (such as ibuprofen) to reduce pain and inflammation. and orthotic inserts may be fitted long term to correct any biomechanical problems of the feet.
 If symptoms persist, a corticosteroid injection may be prescribed.

 Bifurcate ligament injury

-Symptoms include pain on the outside middle of the foot made worse by pointing the foot down and rolling it outwards, or plantar flexion and supinating the foot to use the technical terms.
-An MRI scan can confirm the diagnosis and X-rays should be done to identify a fracture, particularly of the anterior process of the heel bone.
+Symptoms include pain on the outside middle of your foot.
+Pain is made worse by pointing the foot down and rolling it outwards (plantar flexing and supinating).
+An MRI scan can confirm the diagnosis and X-rays should be done to identify any fractures, particularly of the anterior process of the heel bone.